A-Koufakou/Emotion-Dataset-Study-NLP/DatasetDetails.md

-# Emotion Detection in Text: A study of recent text corpora and resources

-Datasets: This README contains brief descriptions and links for recent datasets used in text-based emotion recognition (since 2018).
+**This README contains brief descriptions and links for recent datasets labeled with emotions (presented since 2018)**

 **Affect in Tweets**
 - Authors: Saif Mohammad, Felipe Bravo-Marquez, Mohammad Salameh, and Svetlana Kiritchenko.